craigerm/add-ons/README.md

 });
 ```

-### Scrolling Pagination · [Demo][scrolling-demo]
+### Scrolling Pagination

 The plugin can also automatically load the next page of content when the user scrolls to the end of the stream.
 This UX pattern is commonly referred to as [“endless pagination”][pagination].
 The scrolling threshold can be optionally adjusted in pixels to jumpstart the asynchronous request for likely completion before the user has reached the end.
+[See a Demo][scrolling-demo]

 ##### Example